HuzaifaIrfan-Desktop/chatbot-cs-114/README.md

 - In queries Random response form res list is displayed.
 - if any of single object in [match] list found in the input, chat bot returns that response.
 - the object in [match] list must be a list of words. if all objects in one of the list matches, returns the response.
+- the nested queries must be on top if that includes in the query so that correct response is given.
 - Example of json format is show in /db/cpp.json file

 ### Contact